moreThanYouKnow/AndroidBasicGuide/README.md

 # Android Basics Guide
 Guide to all basic Android Dev tricks in one file!
 This repository is open to your suggestions and pull requests.
 It contains many links on various important Android Development topics.
-Just add your own!
+What's important in Android Development?
+Just add your own links and text recommendations!

 ## Architecture as it is